mooorex/app-boilerplate/README.md

 ## About the project

-Ontology wallet application framework for Stax, Flex, Nano S, Nano S Plus and Nano X.
+Ontology wallet application framework for Stax, Flex, Nano S Plus and Nano X.
 Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch [`blue-final-release`](https://github.com/LedgerHQ/app-ont).

 Current Features: